 Use business fiber connections: Primarily for remote employees, business fiber connections have more quality internet with bigger bandwidth 25-50 Mbps per person.

 Make sure your network infrastructure is not routing through a centralized VPN: A VPN (Virtual Private Network) puts everyone in your company on a private network, that routes all of your traffic on one server, including remote employees.
 Contact email@example.com for further assistance.

 Connect directly via ethernet: Wi-Fi connections, while convenient, can lack the stability and bandwidth of an ethernet connection.
 Plugging into the internet is preferred for calling purposes.

 Need VOIP capable router: Older routers cannot handle VOIP capabilities, so your company or remote employees must update to a more recent router.

 Buy nice cables: If you are using an ethernet to USB converter, stick to Apple or Microsoft adaptors.
 These may cost a bit more, but the bandwidth capacities are much higher.

-Make sure you have microphone is enabled and unmuted.
+Make sure you have microphone is enabled and not muted.

 Make sure the correct headset AND mic are connected to the dialer: Select your dialer settings gear shift icon located in the top corner of the SalesLoft dialer.
 Here you can verify the connected input (microphone) and output (headset) and play the test sound.